 cannot sign the C-84/equivalent form on behalf of the IW.

-having a signed C-84/equivalent form is when the IC issues an IC Order
+having a signed C-84/equivalent form is when the IC issues an IC Order granting

-receipt (or lack of receipt) of any other benefits, salary continuation or earnings.
+(or lack of receipt) of any other benefits, salary continuation or earnings.

 IW’s receipt of welfare benefits has no impact on the payment of TT unless the